Zoeychengg/project_4/README.md

 - To conduct a cost-benefit analysis on the annual cost projections for various level of pesticide coverage and the effects of these various levels of pesticide coverage

 ## Executive Summary
-DATA has completed the review on surveillance and control program tasked by CDC, and CDC and CDPH's support on DATA's recommendations.
-DATA Explortory Data Analysis (EDA)'s findings show that a high count of mosquitos (approx 1500) leads to a garuanteed presence of WNV, WNV is only seen in 3 mosquito species - CULEX PIPIENS/RESTUANS, CULEX PIPIENS and CULEX RESTUANS, and there is a high likelihood that not all species of mosquitoes found in the trap will carry WNV.
-Last but not least, it might be worth focusing on the control of 2 species (CULEX PIPIENS & CULEX PIPIENS/RESTUANS).
-DATA has built a classification model with high sensitivity and specifity, achieving a ROC AUC score of ~0.75 in Kaggle.
+DATA has completed the review on surveillance and control program through data analytics as well as the cost-benefit analysis.
+DATA has built and delivered a classification model with high sensitivity and specifity, achieving a ROC AUC score of ~0.75 in Kaggle.
+The EDA, modeling and cost-benefit analysis arrives at the following conclusion:
+- EDA shows that while it is true that dry condition (low wet bulb temperature) is more favourable for presence of WNV, hot temperature does not
+- High mosquito counts (approx 1500) shows that the presence of WNV is almost guaranteed
+- 2 species (CULEX PIPIENS & CULEX PIPIENS/RESTUANS) of mosquitos exceeded the count of 1000
+- WNV is only seen in 3 mosquito species: CULEX PIPIENS/RESTUANS, CULEX PIPIENS and CULEX RESTUANS
+- High likelihood that not all species of mosquitoes found in the trap will carry WNV
+- Effectiveness of current pesticide deployment plan might not be optimal as the emphasis is not on areas with high mosquito counts or presence of WNV

-It is recommended for CDC and CDPH to accept DATA's recommendations.
+CDC and CDPH to support the following recommendations:
+- New pesticide deployment plan which places more emphasis on areas with high mosquito counts or presence of WNV
+- DATA to further narrow the study to the control of CULEX PIPIENS & RESTUANS mosquitoes for a period of 12 months as the EDA shows these are the main carriers of WNV
+- Attachment of 2 x DATA data warehouse engineers to aid in the data collection process for spray datasets for a period of 12 months

 ## Project Planning
 - Project Milestones: https://github.com/Zoeychengg/project_4/milestones
 - Task Breakdown: https://github.com/Zoeychengg/project_4/projects/1

+## Intro to Datasets
+Datasets provdied:
+- Data of 2007, 2009, 2011 & 2013
+- Data to predict on: 2008, 2010, 2012 and 2014
+- Weather data: 2007 to 2014
+- Spray data: 2011 & 2013

 ## EDA
 The following shows the EDA process: